jorgoose/portfolio-website-v2/src/content/work/pokemon.md

 ### Background

 This project was created to explore the capabilities of image classification models using TensorFlow.
-The goal was to train a model to identify images of Pokémon, and then use the model to classify images of Pokémon that were not included in the training dataset.
+The goal was to train a model to identify images of Pokémon, and then use the model to classify Pokémon images that were not included in the training dataset.

 ### Results